dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 there were no upstream human consumptive use or reservoirs.
 Once a Lake Powell natural flow is specified, the rows below populate with data.

-Because future flows are uncertain, we can only specify natural inflow to Lake Powell as a scenario of possible future flows.
+Because future flows are uncertain, specify natural inflow to Lake Powell as a scenario of possible future flows.
 Develop a scenario from:

 1. The most recent 22 years, where estimated natural inflow to Lake Powell varied from 6 to 20 maf per year (Figure 2).